psmd-iberutaru/OpihiExarata/docs/source/technical/installation/orbfit.rst

 To configure the compilation flags, OrbFit comes with a set of files which describe the flags.
-Initialize the proper compilation flags via the :command:`config` command, (flags for an optimized build using the Intel compiler)::
+Initialize the proper compilation flags via the :command:`config` script, (flags for an optimized build using the Intel compiler)::

     ./config -O intel